Learn About The Law

 (2) Deleted by Laws 2009, Ch.
 41, § 5, eff.
 Jan.
 1, 2010.

-(4) A penalty of five dollars per day shall be imposed on any person failing to comply with this section; except that, if the fees required by this section are paid on or before March 1 of each year, no penalty shall be imposed.
-If a person required to file notification and pay a notification fee fails to do so, the consumer shall have no obligation to pay the finance charge due under the consumer credit transaction, and any finance charges paid shall be refunded to the consumer.
+(4) The administrator shall impose a penalty of five dollars per day on any person that fails to comply with this section.
+If a person required to file notification and pay a notification fee fails to do so, the consumer has no obligation to pay the finance charge due under the consumer credit transaction, and any finance charges paid shall be refunded to the consumer.
 In addition, if the administrator examines the loans, business, or records of such person, the person shall pay the reasonable and necessary examination expenses of the administrator.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.